 Most dogs and even some cats love car rides, but this doesn't mean they're immune to car sickness.

-Humans aren't the only ones who can get a wave of nausea riding in the backseat of a moving vehicle.
+If you've ever been riding in a vehicle and felt nauseated after some time, you know how unpleasant it can be when you're feeling car sick.
+Car sickness, or motion sickness, can ruin a trip for anyone.
+Humans aren't the only ones who can get a wave of nausea riding in the back seat of a moving vehicle.
 It turns out cats and dogs can get a case of car sickness, too.

 - Excess vocalization (meowing/yowling/whining)